Philippians Chapter Three

 Philippians 3:1

-Finally, my brothers, rejoice in the Lord!
-It is no trouble for me to write the same things to you again, and it is a safeguard for you.
+In conclusion, my brothers: rejoice in union with the Lord.
+It is no trouble for me to repeat what I have written you before, and for you it will be a safeguard:

 Paul assures the Philippians that he doesn't mind reminding them of the things that they have already been taught.
 He says, in fact, that it is necessary for their own protection from false teachings.